Massive Warm/Hot Galaxy Coronae: II. Isentropic Model: Discussion

-\citet[hereafter QB18]{Qu18a} construct a CGM model for halos with masses between $3 \times 10^{10}$ and $2 \times 10^{13}$~\msun.
+\citet[hereafter QB18a]{QB18a} and \citet[hereafter QB18b]{QB18b} construct a CGM model for halos with masses between $3 \times 10^{10}$ and $2 \times 10^{13}$~\msun.
 In their model, the temperature is constant as a function of radius.
-The virial temperature for a $10^{12}$~\msun~halo, is $\sim 7 \times 10^5$~K, a factor of $\sim 3$ higher than the value we use for our fiducial model.
+They assume a virial temperature of $\tvir \sim 7 \times 10^5$~K for a $10^{12}$~\msun~halo, a factor of $\sim 3$ higher than the temperature of the shocked gas at \rcgm~in our fiducial model.
 They consider two main model versions - (i) an isothermal model with a single temperature at each radius (with and without radiation) and (ii) a model with a local temperature/density distribution function that is proportional to the gas cooling time.